 Come prepare on your appointment day with your eyebrows , eyeliner, lips drowned in penciled the way you like it , if you prefer or you may choose for us help you with the designing.
 You may also bring samples of your favorite colors to help you achieve the look you desire. • Do not wear contact lenses to your appointment, bring glasses.
 Eyeliner procedure: remove contact lenses and you may want to arrange for a friend or relative to drive you home as there will be some swelling & bruising. • Eyelash extensions must be removed prior to eyeliner procedure because of fallout! • Lip liner or lipstick procedure: if you suffer from fever blister or cold sores, you need to medicate preoperatively with Valtrex 2 days prior to your lip procedure and continue Rx is complete.
 Tablets the day before or morning of procedure. • No alcohol or caffeine should be consumed for 24 hours prior, this will help minimize any swelling after the procedure. • Do not take any anticoagulant such as aspirin, niacin, vitamin E, , ginseng, Ginco Bilboa, Aleve, Motrim, Fish Oil, ibuprofen unless medically necessary, 5 prior to your procedure, to minimize potential hematoma formation. • Do not take any pain killers or tranquilizers prior to treatment. • Purchase vitamin A&D or Aquaphor ointment as you will be needing this creams for after care regimen at home.

 Immediately post procedure, you will be provided with an after care instruction to follow at home. for everyone the color appears darker for about one to two weeks.
 Eyebrow site swell and crust, eyelids may turn red and puffy and possibly bruise.
 Lips tend to swell and crust as well.
 Clients who tend to get fever blisters or herpes in the area of the lips may experience an outbreak during the healing process. • Do not attempt to remove the pigment (colors) or scabs with your fingernails.
-It will fall by itself naturally. • Avoid directr water on the treated area after the procedure for 4 to 5 days • Although many women return to work the next day, they don’t look their best for about one week during this healing interval.
-Everything returns to normal. • During that time and the color will also become 20% lighter. • A follow up appointment will be provided within 3 to 4 weeks to revise the treated area by adding more color or to simply enhance the shape to ensure the procedure meets your expectations. • You may use Tylenol if you need pain relief. • Permanent cosmetics is not meant to last forever you will usually need a color boost every 1-3 years to maintain color freshness.
+It will fall by itself naturally. • Avoid direct water on the treated area after the procedure for 5 days. • Although many women return to work the next day, they don’t look their best for about one week during this healing interval.
+Everything returns to normal. • During that time and the color will also become 20% lighter. • A follow up appointment will be provided within 4 weeks to revise the treated area by adding more color or to simply enhance the shape to ensure the procedure meets your expectations. • You may use Tylenol if you need pain relief. • Permanent cosmetics is not meant to last forever you will usually need a color boost every 1-3 years to maintain color freshness.
 If you expose yourself to the sun often or use anti-aging creams such as retinol products, glycolic acids or any bleaching products this will make the color lighten faster and will need touch up more often during the year.
 The better you take care of the procedure site the longer it will last.
 If you have any other questions or concern; don't hesitate to ask us.
 My purpose is to inform you and guide you through this cosmetic procedure... enjoy!

 Permanent cosmetics procedures are performed using various devices, including the traditional tattoo coil machines, the pen or rotary machine (includes the digital rotary machines) and the non-machine or hand device.
 The process includes a consultation, the application of pigment, and at least one or more follow up visits for evaluating the healed design work and color of the pigment.